Earn Juicy Yields on Your Savings With These Money Market ETFs

 Many investors tend to confuse the term money market fund with possibly a HISA ETF.

 However, I feel you could be on this page because you’re looking for those HISA ETFs.
 They’ve exploded in popularity.
-So, I’m going to list them here anyway.
+So, I’m going to list them here anyway, along with a combination of treasury bill ETFs.

 What are the best money market ETFs in Canada right now?